MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/update-rollout-timeline.md

 > [!IMPORTANT]
 >
-> - The 5-month update period is a production-ready preview feature and only applies to [Microsoft-localized environments](../compliance/apptest-countries-and-translations.md).
+> - The 5-month update period is a production-ready preview feature that applies to [Microsoft-localized environments](../compliance/apptest-countries-and-translations.md).
 > - Partner-localized environments have a 60-day update period that is expected to end in the first half of December 2024.
 > - Production-ready previews are subject to [supplemental terms of use](https://go.microsoft.com/fwlink/?linkid=2189520).